Eli1771/resources_for_ventures/WISHLIST.md

 Teachers can create materials within a course level

 In user views, you can click the main icon to access a dropdown menu to change your course

+-Teachers should need to enter a passcode for new user -Include option to hide/show completed assignments -Set basic layouts for mobile
+-Use partials to format view pages with course-level themes * -Teachers shouldn't be able to mark students' assignments as viewed